Washington Project for the Arts

-Washington Project for the Arts, founded in 1975, is a non-profit organization dedicated to the support and aid of artists in the Washington, D.C. area.
+Washington Project for the Arts (WPA) is an American non-profit arts organization founded in 1975, dedicated to the support and aid of artists in the Washington, D.C. area.

-History
+Early history

 Alice Denney, a contemporary art collector active on the Washington scene, founded the Washington Project for the Arts (WPA) in 1975 as a "service center" for area artists and performers.
 The WPA's mission was not simply to provide a place for artists to show their work or perform, but also to make available advice in arts management, grantsmanship, career development, and legal rights.
 Denney launched the WPA with a grant from the Eugene and Agnes E. Meyer Foundation, a tiny staff, a three-story building, and a lot of goodwill.
 The WPA officially opened in April 1975 with a multidisciplinary program that included a broad survey of Washington area visual art.

 Denney stepped down as director in early 1979.

 Al Nodal, hired by Denney, succeeded her as Director in April 1979.
 Nodal continued to emphasize the work of area artists, but he added more shows featuring out-of-towners.
 Nodal started the WPA bookstore, which featured an unusual selection of artists' books and launched a new program to encourage the production or artists books.
 To support his programs, Nodal landed major grants from the National Endowment for the Arts and the District of Columbia's Commission on the Arts and Humanities.
 In 1980, WPA held its first auction fundraiser.
 Nodal ended his directorship in 1983, after WPA's move out of its original 1227 G Street location.